Our values and certifications

 Our primary focus in the company as well as at the manufacturing sites, is quality and sustainability.
 All our manufacturing is done in Europe and follows NICE’s principles as rules of conduct in related to human rights and labor conditions, as well as environmental friendly production.

 Lillelam has been selected as one of only two companies globally to be official brand partner for The Woolmark Company in their latest program and license focusing on high quality wool products for children; Woolmark Nurture.

 All collections and products are Oeko-tex standard 100 class 1 certiﬁed as part of the company’s environmental proﬁle.
 Merino wool is the natural raw material that has the industry’s highest environmental score for processing and production.
-All our manufacturing is done by carefully chosen high-end partners in Europe, following NICE’s codes of conduct in relation to human rights and labor conditions.
+All our manufacturing is done by carefully selected high-end partners, following NICE’s codes of conduct in relation to human rights and labor conditions.

 The design is a substantial element in all our collections and emphasizes nostalgic elements from the local knitting traditions blended into a more modern expression.
 The lines are timeless and classical, with focus on the child`s movement, growth and comfort with advanced technological solutions such as seamless knitwear.
 The colors are carefully selected with our Italian yarn suppliers and are exclusive made for Lillelam.
 Many of our styles have hand-made details such as embroidery or crocheting which distinguish our collections from the mass production brands.